NaCl-5844/s16-emulator/README.md

     - [Write-back](https://www.geeksforgeeks.org/write-through-and-write-back-in-cache/) logic should work regardless of a level 2 cache being enabled ✓

 - - -

-This project aims to give me the tools and knowledge to complete my dream microprocessor [t16(WIP)](https://github.com/NaCl-5844/t16) which will focus on maximum throughput for a (mostly) 16-bit architecture.
+### Final Remarks

+I'd like to repeat the purpose of s16.
+The aim is to learn all the skills necessary to design and emulate [t16](https://github.com/NaCl-5844/t16).
+Therefore, the "simplicity" of s16 is purely relative to t16.
+This is the rule I've made to keep my goals tamed as I learn what I need to learn, while also trying out/learning most of the concepts that'll be used in t16.

-I also plan on making much better documentation (once I hit v1.0.0) which will include the implementation of s16's:
+I plan on making much more documentation once I hit v1.0.0, which will mark the completion of s16's:
   - Instruction set
   - CPU architecture / Pipeline
   - Cache replacement algorithms
   - Prefetching
   - Branch prediction

+Please note that my documentation skills are non-existant and I'm learning as I go, so please feel free to make issues on things I should explain/do differently.